Javier Ruiz (news anchor)

+Javier Ruiz Pérez (born 18 August 1973) is a Spanish journalist and television presenter.
+He holds a degree in Journalism from CEU Cardenal Herrera University as well as a master’s degree in International Economics and Journalism from Columbia University.
+He is currently the news director for La Séptima, an upcoming television channel in Spain.

-Javier Ruiz (born August 18, 1973) was the Chief Editor at Cadena SER, and host of the business show "Hora 25 de los Negocios".
+Ruiz was Chief Editor at Cadena SER, and host of the business show "Hora 25 de los Negocios".

 He was fired in 2011 after Cuatro was purchased by Telecinco.
-He now works as a freelance journalist for VozPopuli and Telecinco.